antonio-galeano/Cuba_News_Aggregator/README.md

 Cuba News Aggregator is a React-based web application designed to gather and display news articles from various independent Cuban news sources.
 This aggregator simplifies access to a range of articles by pulling RSS feeds and displaying them in a user-friendly interface.

+Demo: A live demo of this project is available in the Netlify Platform: https://cubanoide.netlify.app/ Feel free to explore the application and see it in action!

 ## Features

 - **News Aggregation**: Automatically fetches and updates news articles from sources like Diario de Cuba, CiberCuba, ADN Cuba, 14yMedio, El Toque, and El Estornudo.